andrespineda/UC_Berkeley_MLAI_Capstone/README.md

 alt="Heart Watch Graphic" />

-In Phase 3, well extend the trained model to classify HRV data obtained from smartphones.
+In Phase 3, we will extend the trained model to classify HRV data obtained from smartphones.
 This data will consist of PPG (photoplethysmography) videos, which require processing to extract heartbeats.
 We will apply detrending and stationarity logic to obtain the rMSSD inter-interval readings.
 Like Phase 2, the labeled data will be used for testing and validating the classification model’s accuracy.
 <p></p>

 **Phase 4 - Aspirational Goal (Out of Scope)**